JesusClient-org/JesusClient/README.md

 # JesusInjectionClient

 ### Todo
-* add math to console
+* add a way for working with files in the terminal
+* test f7 solver